JonathanMatthey/microvault/server/README.md

 ## Phase 5 Architecture

-MicroVault Phase 5 uses AWS S3 (or compatible object storage) with proxy uploads to S3 (no tus).
+SelfStack Phase 5 uses AWS S3 (or compatible object storage) with proxy uploads to S3 (no tus).
 Filenames are part of the S3 key (`uploadId-filename`).

 ```
 ┌─────────────────────────────────────────────────────────────┐